 A series of further joint papers is in preparation.
 The coauthors/collaborators include Adam Topaz (Oxford), Olivier Wittenberg (ENS, Paris), Andrew Schultz (Wellesley), N.D.
 Tan, Sunil Chebolu (Illinois State), Claudio Quadrelli (Milano-Bicocca), Cihan Okay (UBC), Federico Pasini (Western) and Marina Palaisti (Western).

 Invariant theory has been used for many years as a method for constructing quotient spaces.
 The overarching theme of my current research is to find more "indigenous" quotient spaces than the ones provided by geometric invariant theory.
 This program is made possible by the results of the following papers:

 1) L. Renner, Local invariants and exceptional divisors of group actions, Journal of Algebra, 2016.

 2) L. Renner, Almost Local Properties of Group Actions, 2017 preprint.

-My PhD student Chris Dugdale is working toward solving this problem for actions of the multiplicative group Gm on smooth affine varieties.
-The key observation in this important special case is that the entire problem will become transparent in terms of semi-invariants.
-Furthermore, the resulting quotient space can be compared with the one that comes from geometric invariant theory.
+The first step toward solving this problem is to consider actions of the multiplicative group G_m on smooth affine varieties.
+The key observation, in this important special case, is that the entire problem will become transparent in terms of semi-invariants.
+Furthermore, the resulting quotient space can be compared with the ones that comes from geometric invariant theory.